 Those disadvantages being to a particular type of business, there are obviously great chat advantages to the average business too.
 Here are some:

 - Chat is easy for website visitors, and (possibly) for clients alike because it is immediate.
 For some, it is more appealing than a phone call or an email.

 - There’s less chance of ‘customer service employee’ exhaustion with chat, for instance, being able to more easily deal with an angry text as opposed to an extremely difficult phone call.

-- Chat affords a simpler way to answer common questions, via prepared answers; thereby, empowering ‘customer service employees’ a means to deal with multiple interactions simultaneously.
+- Chat affords a simpler way to answer common questions, via auto-prepared answers; thereby, empowering ‘customer service employees’ a means to deal with multiple interactions simultaneously.

 - Chat applications may afford a means for keeping a written record of interactions, for when an exchange needs further interpretation by those other than the ‘customer service employee’.

-- Chat may afford an ability to track & count the kinds of interactions that are coming in, possibly supporting future efficiency for dealing with various types of interaction.
+- Chat may afford an ability to track and count the kinds of interactions that are coming in, possibly supporting future efficiency for dealing with various types of interaction.

 - It’s possible that documents can be transferred right in a chat window.

 - It’s possible to integrate access for popular messaging apps, possibly FB Messenger, WhatsApp, and other 3rd party apps making the chat application even more user-friendly.

 - If it matters to the individual visitor, chat is potentially more discreet than a phone or email conversation.

 - Chat may be set up to require registration information to start, affording a business the chance to gather lead information directly into a CRM program for follow-up.